 Water resources management plan

-Our water resources management plan sets out how, over the next 25 years, we will balance water supplies with water demands to ensure adequate water supply for our customers, whilst also protecting the environment.
+Our water resources management plan sets out how, over the next 25 years, we will balance water supplies with water demands to ensure adequate supply for our customers, whilst also protecting the environment.

 Water companies are required to prepare and maintain a water resources plan on a five-yearly cycle.
 The plan is produced following guidance provided by the Environment Agency, our environmental regulator, and in accordance with direction from Defra.

-This updated plan forecasts that, given the investments we have already made, we have access to enough water to meet the needs of our customers for at least the next 25 years without the need to develop new sources of water.
+Our plan forecasts that, given the investments we have already made, we have access to enough water to meet the needs of our customers for at least the next 25 years without the need to develop new sources of water.

 Nonetheless, we don’t intent to stand still, and are taking forward ambitious proposals to reduce leakage by 15% by 2025 and work with our customers to support reductions in their use of water though metering and water efficiency programmes.
-By working together we will take less from the environment, improve the resilience of our services, and potentially support areas of the country where water stress is a growing problem.
+By working together we will take less water from the environment, improve the resilience of our services, and potentially support areas of the country where water stress is a growing problem.

 In developing our plan, we carried out a detailed review of our demand projections to take account of population growth, housing developments, changing patterns of household water use and changing demands from our commercial customers.

-We have also reviewed potential changes to the yields available from our water sources, including assessing the potential impacts of climate change, and tested our supply system to droughts more severe than observed in the 20th century.
+We have also reviewed potential changes to the yields available from our water sources, including assessing the potential impacts of climate change, and tested our supply system to droughts more severe than observed in the 20th century

 For reasons of national security, information has been excluded from the published draft final plan on this website.
 The information excluded concerns detailed information relating to our water sources and water supply system.

 If you want to see these documents, please email firstname.lastname@example.org